How To Get a £1 Million Mortgage

 Like with every mortgage application, your eligibility will come down to these main factors:

-• Affordability: High street lenders will usually offer the same terms as every other mortgage.
-That is, lending of 4.5x your basic salary, reaching up to 5.5% in some cases.
-A few lenders might take a percentage of an annual bonus into consideration too, but not the full amount.
+- Affordability: High street lenders usually offer the same terms as every other mortgage.
+That is, they lend 4.5x your basic salary, reaching up to 5.5 times in some cases.
+A few lenders might also consider a percentage of an annual bonus but not the full amount.

-• Credit history: As well as counting for whether you’re eligible in the first place, your credit report will also define your monthly repayments too.
-This is down to the degree of risk that might be assumed by a lender.
-If you have bad credit, there’s a chance you might need to find a specialist lender
+- Credit history: As well as counting for whether you’re eligible in the first place, your credit report will also define your monthly repayments.
+This is down to the degree of risk that a lender might assume.
+If you have bad credit, there’s a chance you might need to find a specialist lender.

-• Property type: How ‘regular’ your home that you’re seeking a mortgage on is taken into consideration.
-The more ‘irregular’, the more risky lenders will deem it as it could be more costly to insure and harder to sell on.
+- Property type: How ‘regular’ your home you’re seeking a mortgage on is considered.
+The more ‘irregular’, the more risky lenders deem it as it could be more costly to insure and harder to sell.

-What if you have high net worth exemption?
+What if you have a high net worth exemption?

-If you qualify for high net worth exemption – i.e. if you have an annual income of at least £300,000 or assets worth £3 million or more – the right mortgage lender will be able to offer you a bespoke deal where the usual lending criteria doesn’t apply.
+If you qualify for the high net worth exemption – e.g. if you have an annual income of at least £300,000 or assets worth £3 million or more – the right mortgage lender can offer you a bespoke deal where the usual lending criteria don’t apply.

-One thing to keep in mind, though, is that you will need a private mortgage lender to get a bespoke high net worth mortgage deal, and these lenders are usually only accessible through a specialist broker.
+Remember that you will need a private mortgage lender to get a bespoke high-net-worth mortgage deal, and these lenders are usually only accessible through a specialist broker.

 How much your monthly repayments could be